uditpadhan98/totalitycorp-frontend-challenge/README.md

 - React.js: Front-end JavaScript library for building user interfaces.
 - HTML/CSS: Markup and styling for web pages.
-- Redux: State management for the application.
 - React Router: Handling routing within the application.
 - Axios: Making HTTP requests to fetch and update data.
-- Material-UI: A popular UI framework for React components.
+- React icons: A library that provides a set of customizable icons for use in React applications, enhancing the user interface.
+- Styled Components: A popular CSS-in-JS library that allows you to style your React components with dynamic styling based on JavaScript variables, making it easy to create reusable and maintainable UI components.

 ## Contributing